Bus (computing): First generation

 To provide modularity, memory and I/O buses can be combined into a unified system bus.
 In this case, a single mechanical and electrical system can be used to connect together many of the system components, or in some cases, all of them.

 Later computer programs began to share memory common to several CPUs.
 Access to this memory bus had to be prioritized, as well.
 The simple way to prioritize interrupts or bus access was with a daisy chain.
-In this case signals will naturally flow through the bus in physical or logical order, eliminating the need for complex scheduling.
+In this case, signals will naturally flow through the bus in physical or logical order, eliminating the need for complex scheduling.

 Minis and micros

 Digital Equipment Corporation (DEC) further reduced cost for mass-produced minicomputers, and mapped peripherals into the memory bus, so that the input and output devices appeared to be memory locations.
 This was implemented in the Unibus of the PDP-11 around 1969.

 Early microcomputer bus systems were essentially a passive backplane connected directly or through buffer amplifiers to the pins of the CPU.
 Memory and other devices would be added to the bus using the same address and data pins as the CPU itself used, connected in parallel.
-Communication was controlled by the CPU, which read and wrote data from the devices as if they are blocks of memory, using the same instructions, all timed by a central clock controlling the speed of the CPU.
+Communication was controlled by the CPU, which read and wrote data from the devices as if they were blocks of memory, using the same instructions, all timed by a central clock controlling the speed of the CPU.
 Still, devices interrupted the CPU by signaling on separate CPU pins.

 For instance, a disk drive controller would signal the CPU that new data was ready to be read, at which point the CPU would move the data by reading the memory location that corresponded to the disk drive.
 Almost all early microcomputers were built in this fashion, starting with the S-100 bus in the Altair 8800 computer system.

 In some instances, most notably in the IBM PC, although similar physical architecture can be employed, instructions to access peripherals (in and out) and memory (mov and others) have not been made uniform at all, and still generate distinct CPU signals, that could be used to implement a separate I/O bus.

 These simple bus systems had a serious drawback when used for general-purpose computers.
 All the equipment on the bus had to talk at the same speed, as it shared a single clock.

-Increasing the speed of the CPU becomes harder, because the speed of all the devices must increase as well.
+Increasing the speed of the CPU becomes harder because the speed of all the devices must increase as well.
 When it is not practical or economical to have all devices as fast as the CPU, the CPU must either enter a wait state, or work at a slower clock frequency temporarily, to talk to other devices in the computer.
 While acceptable in embedded systems, this problem was not tolerated for long in general-purpose, user-expandable computers.

 Such bus systems are also difficult to configure when constructed from common off-the-shelf equipment.
-Typically each added expansion card requires many jumpers in order to set memory addresses, I/O addresses, interrupt priorities, and interrupt numbers.
+Typically, each added expansion card requires many jumpers in order to set memory addresses, I/O addresses, interrupt priorities, and interrupt numbers.